Skip to main content

 About

-Project Pastorate is a single player casual puzzle game with drama and thriller themes.
+Project Pastorate is a single player casual simulation game with horror, drama, thriller and post-apocalyptic themes.
 It was developed by PsyRob and was released on May 31, 2018.
-It received mostly positive reviews from players.
+It received neutral reviews from critics and mostly positive reviews from players.

 Project Pastorate is a visual novel set in the land of crime and sin that needs to be cleansed.
 Such tasks are taken up by the Devoters, the special service whose main purpose is to preserve the safety of the country, and the Pastor — leader of this post-apocalyptic community.